SketchyMaze/guidebook/docs/custom-levels/index.md

 ## Doodad Tool

-When clicking on the <img src="../images/sprites/actor-tool.png" width="16" height="16"> **Doodad Tool** or pressing the `d` key, the Doodads window will appear in the level editor:
+When clicking on the <img src="../images/sprites/actor-tool.png" width="16" height="16"> **Doodad Tool** or pressing the `q` key, the Doodads window will appear in the level editor:

 ![Doodads window](../images/doodads.png)